EBA Strategic Priorities for 2026

-The report includes the CBI’s supervisory priorities for 2024 in the context of those risks and trends.
-Additionally, the CBI has published the list of key financial regulation initiatives communicated to the Minister for Finance in January 2024.
+The report includes the CBI’s supervisory priorities for 2025 in the context of those risks and trends.
+Additionally, the CBI has published the list of key financial regulation initiatives communicated to the Minister for Finance in February 2025.

-The supervisory priorities, as detailed below, are set in the context of the macroeconomic environment and key risks outlook and provides the regulator’s overarching list of priorities for the year.
+The six supervisory priorities, as detailed below, are set in the context of the macroeconomic environment and key risks outlook and provides the regulator’s overarching list of priorities for the year.
 The priorities are also informed by the priorities set out at the level of the European System of Financial Supervision and ECB (European Central Bank) Banking Supervision Single Supervisory Mechanism (SSM) priorities.

 Priority 1: Proactive risk management and consumer-centric leadership of firms

 The CBI expect the leadership of regulated entities to adopt a more proactive and forward-looking approach to managing the risks and uncertainties facing their organisations and their customers.
-This leadership aspect is a priority to the CBI and aligns with the recent introduction of the Individual Accountability Framework.

 Priority 2: Firms are resilient to the challenging macro environment